+- ♦ School day starts at 07h30

+- ♦ Chapel is held once a week

+- Daily timetable includes 6 or 7 lessons per day and school academic time ends at 14h30 or 15h00.

+- Breaks:

-- ♦ School day starts at 07h30 with a staff briefing followed by a short registration with the tutor teacher, three days per week. - ♦ Chapel is held twice a week - ◆ Daily timetable includes 6 or 7 lessons per day and school academic time ends at 14h30 or 15h00. - Breaks: - There are two breaks the girls can buy nutritious snacks at the tuck shop which opens specifically during breaks.
+- There are two breaks the girls can buy nutritious snacks at the tuck shop which opens specifically during breaks.

-Most bring their own food from home. - ◆ Dedicated meetings can also take place in this time.
-Typically a girl, in a week, will have one session with her tutor teacher, a house meeting, attend a pupil assembly (all pupils meet for a session run by school student leaders).
+- Most bring their own food from home.

+- Dedicated meetings can also take place in this time.
+Typically a girl, in a week, will have one session with her tutor teacher, a house meeting,

+attend a pupil assembly (all pupils meet for a session run by school student leaders).
 This is a favourite time for many.